ericmjl/thesis/thesis.md

 To check whether the algorithm was capable of correctly identifying reassortant viruses, simulation studies were conducted.
 To simplify the problem, we considered the case of a two-segment virus, with each of the two segments having a different nucleotide substitution rate, mirroring the different substitution rates on each of the influenza genome segments.
 Each simulation run was initialized with anywhere between one and five viruses.
 At each time step, one virus was chosen at random to replicate (with 0.75 probability) or reassort with another virus (with 0.25 probability).
 Simulations were run for 50 time steps.

 Regardless of replication or reassortment, the progeny virus was subjected to mutations, with the number of mutations in each segment being drawn from a binomial distribution with probability equal to the segment's substitution rate, and the exact positions drawn uniformly across the segment.
-This process is outlined in figure X (#figure).
+This process is outlined in +@fig:fig-s4-simulation in the Applications section.

 The number of unique starting genotypes and total number of viral isolates being considered was much smaller than the real-world data.
 Therefore, our graph reconstruction procedure captured the essential parts of the method used in the global analysis, but differed in the details.
 Here, “full complements” involve only two segments.
 We did not perform affinity propagation clustering, as we started with completely randomly generated sequences of equal length.
 Our “null model” graph is where source isolates are chosen uniformly at random from the set of nodes occurring before the sink isolates.